-In March 2014, the Authority issued BANS for \$15,450,000 to construct Cell 5, pump house, force mains, leachate tank, shop and offices.
-The Authority will refinance a portion of the BANS through EFC at a reduced interest rate and convert the remaining BANS to bond prior to March 2015.
+In March 2015, the Authority issued Revenue Bond Series A & B for \$8,550,000 and drew down \$5,158,772 from EFC financing to construct Cell 5, pump house, force mains, leachate tank, shop and offices.
+In March 2015, the Authority refinanced a portion of the BANS through EFC at a reduced interest rate and converted the remaining BANS to bonds.
+In 2016, the Authority will convert the short term EFC financing to long term EFC bonds.

-The Authority was issued a permit to construct Cell 5 on January 28, 2014 by the DEC.
+The DEC issued the Authority a permit to construct Cell 5 on January 28, 2014.
 In March the Authority clear cut 20 acres of timber in anticipation of constructing Cell 5.
-In April 2014 the Authority signed a contract with Zoladz Construction of Alden NY for the construction of Cell 5.
-Construction commenced in mid-April and is anticipated to be complete in November.
+In April 2014, the Authority signed a contract with Zoladz Construction of Alden, NY for the construction of Cell 5.
+Construction commenced in mid-April 2014 and was to be complete in November 2014.
+At the close of the 2015 fiscal year construction was not complete.
+The Authority expects substantial completion of this contract in mid-October 2015.
+The Authority expects to recover all expenses associated with the late delivery of the project.